Icy4563/Surface-Notes/README.md

 # Changelog:

+# 1.3.1:
+fixed bug where the main text editor would cover up the notification pop-up, added ctrl+v pasting support, fixed the //help menu for new features

 # 1.3:
 added a more robust notification system, a simple clock and a file scanner, to check for existing .txt files in the same folder
 (use "//clock" or "//scan")